 • Do you feel you can cope with your symptoms at home?

 If they answer yes, advise the patient they should self-isolate and follow the NHS COVID-19 advice.
-They should be advised to contact if their service once recovered or if their audiological need increases.
+They should be advised to contact the service again once recovered and any required period of selfisolation is complete or if their audiological need increases.